Evelio Díaz-Cía

-Evelio Diaz-Cia (February 17, 1902 in San Cristóbal, Pinar del Río, Cuba - July 21, 1984 in Havana, Cuba) was the Archbishop of the Archdiocese of Havana.
+Evelio Diaz-Cia (17 February 1902 in San Cristóbal, Pinar del Río, Cuba - 21 July 1984 in Havana, Cuba) was the Archbishop of the Archdiocese of Havana.

 His parents were Arturo Díaz-Díaz and Francisca Cía-López.
-He was baptised at his parish church in San Cristobal on February 7, 1903, by Father Marcelino Herrero-de Dios (Registered in Box 19 of Baptisms, Folio 387, number 1260).
+He was baptised at his parish church in San Cristobal on 7 February 1903, by Father Marcelino Herrero-de Dios (Registered in Box 19 of Baptisms, Folio 387, number 1260).
 He completed his religious studies at the San Carlos and San Ambrosio Seminary.

-He was ordained a priest on September 12, 1926, and was named Chaplain of the Cathedral of Havana.
-On June 18, 1927, he was assigned to the Parish of Nuestra Señora de Montserrate.
-On April 2, 1940, named Chaplain to the Ursulines Sisters.
-On September 10, 1935, he was named Professor of Church History and Sociology at the San Carlos y San Ambrosio Seminary.
-He was assigned to the parish of Santo Ángel on February 15, 1939, and on April 11, 1940, Vice-Rector of the Seminary and six days after that Chaplain of the Sagrado Corazón de Tejadillo.
+He was ordained a priest on 12 September 1926, and was named Chaplain of the Cathedral of Havana.
+On 18 June 1927, he was assigned to the Parish of Nuestra Señora de Montserrate.
+On 2 April 1940, named Chaplain to the Ursulines Sisters.
+On 10 September 1935, he was named Professor of Church History and Sociology at the San Carlos y San Ambrosio Seminary.
+He was assigned to the parish of Santo Ángel on 15 February 1939, and on 11 April 1940, he was named Vice-Rector of the Seminary and six days after that Chaplain of the Sagrado Corazón de Tejadillo.